reubenharry/website/content/blog/search.md

 the moral:

+	pithy intuition for second moral, linked to translation or images:

 	the first is that sphexishness is a bad way to solve problems

 	the second is that we, in the actual world, are like the librarians: we believe objects are natural kinds and thus perform an absurd process